OpenIdentityPlatform/OpenAM/legal/THIRDPARTYREADME.txt

 Version: javax.security.auth.message-3.1.jar
 Copyright: Copyright (c) 1997-2010 Oracle and/or its affiliates.
 All rights reserved.

-Version: javax.servlet-api-3.1-b02.jar
-Copyright: Copyright (c) 1997-2011 Oracle and/or its affiliates.
-All rights reserved.

 Version: jaxb-libs-1.0.6.jar
 Copyright: Copyright (c) 2001-2011 Oracle and/or its affiliates.
 All rights reserved.